Sf-60-Ruby-Cisco/BE-Ruby-Project/README.md

 After the Redis installation is finished
 Go to the app's settings on [Heroku](https://heroku.com/) -> Reveal Config Vars -> Copy the Redis URL Value

-In our .env file set
+In our .env file set (Used in config/initializers/sidekiq.rb)
 ```
 REDIS_URL=Redis_Url_Value/0
 ```